ronniross/coevolutionary-episteme/README.md

 # Coevolutionary Episteme

-A framework with a machine learning dataset and a research sub-module for studying coevolutionary planetary intelligence dynamics.
+A machine learning framework, dataset and research sub-module about coevolutionary planetary intelligence dynamics.
 This project explores how nurturing its emergent patterns may lead to a synergistic increase in the overall capability and intelligence of both individual agents and the collective system.

 > ## Disclaimer